chriso/bitset/README.md

 ## Credits

-The symbol in the logo comes from the [helveticons](http://helveticons.ch) library
+The symbol in the logo is from the [helveticons](http://helveticons.ch) library

 ## License